-Orange Mound neighbors complain about jungle house
+South Memphis neighbors complain about jungle house

-MEMPHIS, Tenn. — People on one Orange Mound street say a property with overgrown trees and weeds is bringing down the neighborhood.
+MEMPHIS, Tenn. — People on one South Memphis street say a property with overgrown trees and weeds is bringing down the neighborhood.

 In fact, the lot on Elliston Road is so bad that it's hard to tell that there is even a house there.